-- 4 Section 5.
-The Department of Human Services Act is amended - 5 by changing Section 1-17 as follows: - 6 (20 ILCS 1305/1-17) - 7 Sec.
+- 4 Section 1.
+This Act may be referred to as the Residential - 5 Facility Safety and Support Act. - 6 Section 5.
+The Department of Human Services Act is amended - 7 by changing Section 1-17 as follows: - 8 (20 ILCS 1305/1-17) - 9 Sec.
 1-17.
-Inspector General. - 8 (a) Nature and purpose.
-It is the express intent of the - 9 General Assembly to ensure the health, safety, and financial - 10 condition of individuals receiving services in this State due - 11 to mental illness, developmental disability, or both by - 12 protecting those persons from acts of abuse, neglect, or both - 13 by service providers.
-To that end, the Office of the Inspector - 14 General for the Department of Human Services is created to - investigate and report upon allegations of the abuse, neglect, - or financial exploitation of individuals receiving services - 17 within mental health facilities, developmental disabilities - 18 facilities, and community agencies operated, licensed, funded - or certified by the Department of Human Services, but not - licensed or certified by any other State agency. - 21 (b) Definitions.
-The following definitions apply to this - 22 Section: - "Adult student with a disability" means an adult student,
+Inspector General. - 10 (a) Nature and purpose.
+It is the express intent of the - 11 General Assembly to ensure the health, safety, and financial - 12 condition of individuals receiving services in this State due - 13 to mental illness, developmental disability, or both by - 14 protecting those persons from acts of abuse, neglect, or both - 15 by service providers.
+To that end, the Office of the Inspector - 16 General for the Department of Human Services is created to - investigate and report upon allegations of the abuse, neglect, - or financial exploitation of individuals receiving services - 19 within mental health facilities, developmental disabilities - 20 facilities, and community agencies operated, licensed, funded, - 21 or certified by the Department of Human Services, but not - licensed or certified by any other State agency.

+1 (b) Definitions.
+The following definitions apply to this 2 Section:

-- 1 age 18 through 21, inclusive, with an Individual Education - 2 Program, other than a resident of a facility licensed by the - 3 Department of Children and Family Services in accordance with - 4 the Child Care Act of 1969.
-For purposes of this definition, - 5 "through age 21, inclusive", means through the day before the - 6 student's 22nd birthday. - 7 "Agency" or "community agency" means (i) a community agency - 8 licensed, funded, or certified by the Department, but not - 9 licensed or certified by any other human services agency of the - 10 State, to provide mental health service or developmental - disabilities service, or (ii) a program licensed, funded, or - certified by the Department, but not licensed or certified by - any other human services agency of the State, to provide mental - 14 health service or developmental disabilities service. - "Aggravating circumstance" means a factor that is - 16 attendant to a finding and that tends to compound or increase - 17 the culpability of the accused. - "Allegation" means an assertion, complaint, suspicion, or - incident involving any of the following conduct by an employee, - 20 facility, or agency against an individual or individuals: - 21 mental abuse, physical abuse, sexual abuse, neglect, or - 22 financial exploitation. - "Day" means working day, unless otherwise specified. - "Deflection" means a situation in which an individual is - 25 presented for admission to a facility or agency, and the - 26 facility staff or agency staff do not admit the individual.
+"Agency" or "community agency" means (i) a community agency licensed, funded, or certified by the Department, but not licensed or certified by any other human services agency of the State, to provide mental health service or developmental disabilities service, or (ii) a program licensed, funded, or certified by the Department, but not licensed or certified by any other human services agency of the State, to provide mental health service or developmental disabilities service.

+"Aggravating circumstance" means a factor that is attendant to a finding and that tends to compound or increase the culpability of the accused.

+"Allegation" means an assertion, complaint, suspicion, or incident involving any of the following conduct by an employee, facility, or agency against an individual or individuals: mental abuse, physical abuse, sexual abuse, neglect, or financial exploitation.

+"Day" means working day, unless otherwise specified.

+"Deflection" means a situation in which an individual is presented for admission to a facility or agency, and the facility staff or agency staff do not admit the individual.
+"Deflection" includes triage, redirection, and denial of admission.

-- 1 "Deflection" includes triage, redirection, and denial of - 2 admission. - 3 "Department" means the Department of Human Services. - 4 "Developmental disability" means "developmental - 5 disability" as defined in the Mental Health and Developmental - 6 Disabilities Code. - 7 "Egregious neglect" means a finding of neglect as - 8 determined by the Inspector General that (i) represents a gross - 9 failure to adequately provide for, or a callused indifference - 10 to, the health, safety, or medical needs of an individual and - 11 (ii) results in an individual's death or other serious - deterioration of an individual's physical condition or mental - 13 condition. - "Employee" means any person who provides services at the - 15 facility or agency on-site or off-site.
-The service - relationship can be with the individual or with the facility or - 17 agency.
-Also, "employee" includes any employee or contractual - 18 agent of the Department of Human Services or the community - 19 agency involved in providing or monitoring or administering - 20 mental health or developmental disability services.
-This - 21 includes but is not limited to: owners, operators, payroll - 22 personnel, contractors, subcontractors, and volunteers. - "Facility" or "State-operated facility" means a mental - 24 health facility or developmental disabilities facility - operated by the Department. - 26 "Financial exploitation" means taking unjust advantage of
+"Department" means the Department of Human Services.

+- 1 "Developmental disability" means "developmental disability" as defined in the Mental Health and Developmental Disabilities Code. - "Egregious neglect" means a finding of neglect as determined by the Inspector General that (i) represents a gross failure to adequately provide for, or a callused indifference to, the health, safety, or medical needs of an individual and (ii) results in an individual's death or other serious deterioration of an individual's physical condition or mental condition. - 11 "Employee" means any person who provides services at the 12 facility or agency on-site or off-site.
+The service relationship can be with the individual or with the facility 13 agency.
+Also, "employee" includes any 14 employee 15 contractual agent of the Department of Human Services or the 16 community agency involved in providing or monitoring or 17 administering mental health or developmental disability services.
+This includes but is not limited to: owners, 18 19 operators, payroll personnel, contractors, subcontractors, and 20 volunteers. - "Facility" or "State-operated facility" means a mental health facility or developmental disabilities facility operated by the Department. - "Financial exploitation" means taking unjust advantage of an individual's assets, property, or financial resources through deception, intimidation, or conversion for the